 If you have no children, or would rather live off of your taxable assets in your post-retirement years, paid-up permanent life insurance policies can also be gifted directly to Friends University as part of your estate plan.
 This allows you to directly enjoy your many years of saving and investing without the concern of preserving any portion of those funds to support charitable organizations.

-For additional information about how a permanent life insurance can be used to maximum advantage in your legacy planning, or to make Friends University aware of your planned or deferred gift, contact the Office of Planned Giving at 316.295.5820.
+For additional information about how a permanent life insurance can be used to maximum advantage in your legacy planning, or to make Friends University aware of your planned or deferred gift, contact the David Alexander – Associate Vice President of University Advancement at 316-295-5648.